 A 2145 UPS-1U powers one SAN Volume Controller node.
 All SAN Volume Controller model types are supported by the 2145 UPS-1U.
-A 2145 UPS powers one or two SAN Volume Controller 2145-4F2 nodes.
-If it is powering two SAN Volume Controller 2145-4F2 nodes, they must be in different I/O groups of the same SAN Volume Controller cluster.

 To make the SAN Volume Controller cluster more resilient to power failure, the 2145 UPS-1Us can be connected to the redundant ac power switch.
 If a redundant ac power switch is not used, connecting the two UPSs that are powering an I/O group to different, independent electrical power sources allows the SAN Volume Controller cluster to continue to operate with reduced capacity if a single power source fails.